bhisaac/5eFP/5eFP-SRD.md

 ### Skinner

 You gain trade goods (skins) when you complete a combat encounter with beasts or whenever you gather trade goods (meat).
 You have a gatherer's bag that holds up to 4 trade goods, which do not count against your equipment slots.
-During a round of downtime, you may discard trade goods (skins) to get trade goods (leather).
+During a round of downtime, you may discard 2 trade goods (skins) to get trade goods (leather).

 ### Tailor

 You gain trade goods (cloth) when you complete a combat encounter with humanoids or whenever you spend a round of downtime at a farm.
 You have a gatherer's bag that holds up to 4 trade goods, which do not count against your equipment slots.
 During a round of downtime, you can do any of the following activities.

-- Discard 2 trade goods (cloth) to gain trade goods (bolt)
+- Discard 2 trade goods (cloth) to gain trade goods (cloth bolt)
 - Improve 1 bag's storage capacity, replacing its bag slots with a number of slots equal to its base amount + 1.

 ## Feature